janscience/Teensy_Amp/R4.0/README.md

 board](https://www.ti.com/lit/pdf/slau615) to figure out how to control and use the PCM186x chips by a Teensy 4.1:

-1. Connect it straight to USB and open Purpath console.
+1. Connect it straight to USB and open PurePath console.
 On the first tab select 'mode=2' for operating the PCM186x in slave mode.
 Use an audio recording software (e.g. audacity) to record the I2S audio stream (you need to select the right input source).
 This way you